 Lipoprotein Metabolism

-The Lipoprotein Metabolism Laboratory, led by Dr. Alan T. Remaley, seeks to better understand lipoprotein metabolism and to translate new insights gained from basic biochemistry, cell biology, and transgenic animal models into much-needed clinical advances in the treatment and prevention of cardiovascular disease.
+The Lipoprotein Metabolism Laboratory, led by Dr. Alan T. Remaley, seeks to translate new insights gained from a wide range of studies spanning from basic science to clinical trials on lipoprotein metabolism into much-needed clinical advances in the diagnosis, treatment and prevention of cardiovascular disease, a common chronic disease and leading worldwide cause of death.

 Alan Remaley